Comments By Administrator Spark Investigation By School In Region

 This story has been updated.

-A school district in Connecticut is launching an investigation after an assistant principal allegedly made statements caught on video regarding hiring practices that included not employing conservatives, Catholics, older applicants, and those not progressive.
+A school district in Connecticut is launching an investigation after an assistant principal who has now been placed on administrative leave allegedly made statements caught on video regarding hiring practices that included not employing conservatives, Catholics, older applicants, and those not progressive.

 The incident in Fairfield County has caused a firestorm among the Greenwich School District and has city officials also calling for a full investigation.